Transnational Education Concentration

 What is Transnational Education?

-This innovative concentration will prepare the next generation of global educational leaders with the knowledge and skills necessary to support educational transformation for social justice both domestically and abroad.
+This innovative concentration will prepare the next generation of international relations leaders with the knowledge and skills necessary to support educational transformation for social justice both domestically and abroad.
 By building bridges between international and US-based educational theories, this concentration will adopt a transnational approach to the practice and study of education, broadly defined.
-It will synergize key educational concepts, frameworks, and practices from an interdisciplinary perspective (incorporating sociology, anthropology, critical theory, history, political science, and intercultural communication).
+It will synergize key concepts, frameworks, and practices from an interdisciplinary perspective (incorporating sociology, anthropology, critical theory, history, political science, and intercultural communication).
 It is designed to help students develop the sophisticated frameworks and—importantly—the practical skills necessary to lead for educational and social change in our interconnected and complex era.

 Why in a School of International Service?